birdortyedi/birdortyedi.github.io/_pages/about.md

 *   I received my B.Sc. and M.Sc. degrees in [Özyeğin University][ozu], (YES, Triple crown!).

-*   My research interests focus on the general area of computer vision, particularly using deep learning approaches, as well as the applications of generative modeling, image-to-image translation, image restoration, fashion image understanding and capsule networks.
+*   My research interests focus on image restoration, camera pipeline, illuminance and colors and computational photography.
+Previously, I have worked on the downstream applications of computer vision, particularly using deep learning approaches, as well as the applications of generative modeling, image-to-image translation, fashion image understanding and capsule networks.

 ### Recent News

+* May 27, 2022.
+We are organizing a challenge on Instagram Filter Removal at [AIM2022: Advances in Image Manipulation in conjuction with ECCV2022][aim2022].

 * April 14, 2022.
-A paper titled ["Patch-wise Contrastive Style Learning for Instagram Filter Removal"][cifr] was accepted to [NTIRE2022: New Trends in Image Restoration and Enhancement workshop and challenges on image and video processing in conjunction with CVPR 2022][ntire2022]
+A paper titled ["Patch-wise Contrastive Style Learning for Instagram Filter Removal"][cifr] was accepted as *Oral Presentation* to
+[NTIRE2022: New Trends in Image Restoration and Enhancement workshop and challenges on image and video processing in conjunction with CVPR 2022][ntire2022].

 * April 11, 2022.
 We submitted 1 reproduction report to [ML Reproducibility Challenge 2021][reprod2021], and this report titled
 ["[Re] Lifting 2D StyleGAN for 3D-Aware Face Generation"][liftedgan] was accepted to [ReScience Journal][rescience] Publication.